Monstera Lechleriana is a shade-loving tropical plant that gloats perforated and prolific leaves requiring less care and pampers for a skywards flare.

 Overview of Monstera Lechleriana

-Monstera Lechleriana is a magnificent tropical aroid native to the rainforests of South America.
+Monstera Lechleriana, also known as Swiss Cheese Plant, is a magnificent tropical aroid native to the rainforests of South America.

 Its name, Monstera, coming from the word “Monster,” vouches its monstrous leaves that can attain large sizes as the plant matures.